HM Prison Woodhill: History

 Woodhill Prison opened in 1992, with a further unit added to the complex in 1996.
 In 1998, one wing of the prison was re-designated as a Close Supervision Centre for prisoners who are amongst the most difficult and disruptive in the prison system.
-Two years later, an inspection report from Her Majesty's Chief Inspector of Prisons criticised conditions in the Close Supervision Centre, stating that inmates being held there were being deprived of mental stimulation and human contact.
+Two years later, an inspection report from HM Inspectorate of Prisons criticised conditions in the Close Supervision Centre, stating that inmates being held there were being deprived of mental stimulation and human contact.

 Inspections

 A further inspection report in February 2003, stated that there were too few prison staff at Woodhill.
 The report also highlighted the prison's suicide monitoring as an area that needed improvement.
 However, the staff at the prison were praised for maintaining a positive attitude.

-In February 2006, another inspection report from the Chief Inspector of Prisons criticised Woodhill Prison for poorly supporting at-risk prisoners and failing to bring in anti-bullying measures.
+In February 2006, another inspection report from HM Inspectorate of Prisons criticised HMP Woodhill for poorly supporting at-risk prisoners and failing to bring in anti-bullying measures.
 The report also stated that staff in charge of youths held in the prison had not been trained or vetted to work with them.

+In March 2026 the Inspectorate put the prison on urgent notification for the second time in 3 years due to high rates of violence, self-harm, and drug use.
+The Chief Inspector of Prisons stated that "criminal behaviour is going unchecked by often inexperienced officers."
+Mentally ill detainees waited as long as 191 days for transfer to secure hospitals, one of the longest wait times the Inspectorate had seen.
+This prompted a government response stating an intention to send more staff to the prison.